marimarik/rsschool-cv/cv.md

 ## Summary

-&nbsp;&nbsp;&nbsp;I am interested in web development.
+I am interested in web development.
 My wish is to gain new knowledge and skills to solve software issues quickly and efficiently.

-&nbsp;&nbsp;&nbsp;For me it is important to have a quiet, friendly environment.
+For me it is important to have a quiet, friendly environment.
 My strengths are that I am hard working, responsible, problem-solving and a team player.
 I am a careful listener and a fast learner.

-&nbsp;&nbsp;&nbsp;My goal is to enter the international IT market and to gain appropriate experience in Frond-End development starting as a Junior Developer.
+My goal is to enter the international IT market and to gain appropriate experience in Frond-End development starting as a Junior Developer.
 Currently I am following the Rolling Scopes Training Program and at the end of this course I hope to have an opportunity to join EPAM team.

 ## Education

-&nbsp;&nbsp;&nbsp;I graduated from St. Andrew the First-Called Georgian University and got a Master's Degree in psychology, psycho diagnostics and consulting.
+I graduated from St. Andrew the First-Called Georgian University and got a Master's Degree in psychology, psycho diagnostics and consulting.

 ## Skills